Cassinetta di Lugagnano

 Palma de Mallorca

 Trending articles about going out in Palma de Mallorca

-Highlights, tips and info to live authentic going out experiences in Palma de mallorca
+Highlights, tips & info to live authentic going out experiences in Palma de Mallorca

 What time do people go out and how is the nightlife in Palma de Mallorca?

 Would you like beautiful beaches during the day and lots of fun at night?
 Palma de Mallorca is the right choice.
 As in any other place in Spain, also here you’ll have to adapt your timings to the typical Spanish ones.
 Everything starts later, and so does dinner.
 Usually people eat around 10 pm and, during the weekend, nobody goes dancing before midnight.
 Specially when friends meet to have a drink, they then go to clubs around 2 am.
 No worries, these close around 6 am, so you’ll have plenty of time to enjoy the night and maybe also the sunrise by the sea.
 The most common days to go out are Friday and Saturday, but here there’s always something to do.
 Daytime events aren’t very common, but when they take place, they start around 4 pm and finish around 4 am.
 If you’re lucky enough, you’ll be able to live the happiness of an elrow party.
 Public transport in Palma de Mallorca is almost totally absent and this makes it difficult to move around the city.
 You’ll have to get well organized because, of course, drinking and driving is strictly forbidden.
 Until no long ago, before going to a club it was very common to meet at a public park with friends to do the classic Spanish “botellón”.
 As a consequence of the recent prohibition of drinking in the streets, now the tendency is to meet directly in a bar.
 This at least reduces the usage of cars.
 Although, if at 6 in the morning you still don’t want to consider going to sleep, you’ll have to get organized to drive: at 20 minutes from Palma de Mallorca there’s one of the very few after parties.